Employment of Advanced-practice Psychiatric Nurses to Stem Rural Mental Health Workforce Shortages

-Adolescent, Adult, Employment, Female, Humans, Male, Mental Health Services, Middle Aged, Nurse Practitioners, Professional Practice Location, Psychiatric Nursing, Rural Health Services, United States, MRHRC
+Adolescent, Adult, Employment, Female, Humans, Male, Mental Health Services, Middle Aged, Nurse Practitioners, Professional Practice Location, Psychiatric Nursing, Rural Health Services, United States, MRHRC, mental health

 Psychiatric services (Washington, D.C.)